Diethylzinc: Uses

 Despite its highly pyrophoric nature, diethylzinc is an important chemical reagent.
 It is used in organic synthesis as a source of the ethyl carbanion in addition reactions to carbonyl groups.
 For example, the asymmetric addition of an ethyl group to benzaldehyde and imines.

 Additionally, it is commonly used in combination with diiodomethane as a Simmons-Smith reagent to convert alkenes into cyclopropyl groups.
 It is less nucleophilic than related alkyllithium and Grignard reagents, so it may be used when a "softer" nucleophile is needed.

-It is also used extensively in materials science chemistry as a zinc source in the synthesis of nanoparticles.
-Particularly in the formation of the zinc sulfide shell for core/shell-type quantum dots.
+It is also used extensively in materials science chemistry as a zinc source in the synthesis of nanoparticles, particularly in the formation of the zinc sulfide shell for core/shell-type quantum dots.

 While in polymer chemistry, it can be used as part of the catalyst for a chain shuttling polymerization reaction, whereby it participates in living polymerization.

-Diethylzinc is not limited to only being used in chemistry.
+Diethylzinc is not limited to only being used in chemical synthesis processes.
 Because of its high reactivity toward air, it was used in small quantities as a hypergolic or "self igniting" liquid rocket fuel—it ignites on contact with oxidizer, so the rocket motor need only contain a pump, without a spark source for ignition.
 Diethylzinc was also investigated by the United States Library of Congress as a potential means of mass deacidification of books printed on wood pulp paper.
 Diethylzinc vapour would, in theory, neutralize acid residues in the paper, leaving slightly alkaline zinc oxide residues.
 Although initial results were promising, the project was abandoned.
 A variety of adverse results prevented the method's adoption.
-Most infamously, the final prototype suffered damage in a series of diethylzinc explosions from trace amounts of water vapor in the chamber.
-This led the authors of the study to humorously comment:
+The final prototype suffered damage in a series of diethylzinc explosions from trace amounts of water vapor in the chamber.
+This led the authors of the study to comment:

 It has also been established that tight or loose packing of books; the amount of alkaline reserve; reactions of DEZ with degradation products, unknown paper chemicals and adhesives; phases of the moon and the positions of various planets and constellations do not have any influence on the observed adverse effects of DEZ treatment.

 In microelectronics, diethylzinc is used as a doping agent.

 For corrosion protection in nuclear reactors of the light water reactor design, depleted zinc oxide is produced by first passing diethylzinc through an enrichment centrifuge.

 The pyrophoricity of diethylzinc can be used to test the inert atmosphere inside a glovebox.
 An oxygen concentration of only a few parts per million will cause a bottle of diethylzinc to fume when opened.

 Safety

-Diethylzinc may explode when mixed with water and can spontaneously ignite upon contact with air.
-It should therefore be handled using air-free techniques.
+Pure liquid diethyl zinc is pyrophoric, as are most commercial concentrations of organic solutions of the reagent, and thus they will ignite spontaneously on contact with many chemicals, including the moisture and oxygen in air.
+The reagent and its solutions are therefore handled using air-free techniques at bench/laboratory scales, with even greater precautions required at larger scales.
+Diethylzinc has a Special Hazard in its NFPA 407 Diamond noting that it reacts violently or explosively with water.